ibm-cloud-docs/Cloudant/offerings/learning-center.md

 The ISO-8601 string format for representing a time consists of a `y-m-dTh:m:s.msTIMEZONE` year, month, day, a 'T' character, hour, minute, second, millisecond, and time zone.

 I always recommend storing dates in the UTC time zone even if you collect data from different geographies.
-Date that is stored in this form can easily be transformed into the local time zone  at the front end, but it's usually important to store each user's data in the 'same units".
+Date that is stored in this form can easily be transformed into the local time zone at the front end.
+It's usually important to store each user's data in the "same units".

 This string format sorts into date and time order (because the most significant date units are at the front of the string) and can be easily parsed in MapReduce functions.